EmpathyApp/EmpathyApp/docs/misc/developer-guidelines.md

 * The issue manager asks someone who doesn't have an issue to pick one
 * Alternatively, people simply pick issues themselves using [this guide](../ways-of-working/howto/finding-an-issue-to-work-on.md)
-* [This directory](../ways-of-working) contains ways of working for programmers and others
+* [This directory](../ways-of-working) contains ways of working for programmers and other project roles

 ### Open conversation policy